Anheuser-Busch (BUD)

 Anheuser-Busch Trailing 12-Month EPS (GAAP)

-In Q1, Anheuser-Busch reported EPS at $0.81, up from $0.54 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
+In Q3, Anheuser-Busch reported EPS of $0.99, down from $1.03 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.
-This signals Anheuser-Busch could be a hidden gem because it doesn’t have much coverage among professional brokers.

-Before making an investment decision, investors should account for Anheuser-Busch’s business fundamentals and valuation in addition to what happened in the latest quarter.
+When considering an investment in Anheuser-Busch, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-Anheuser-Busch’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was uninspiring over the last three years.
-And while its impressive operating margins show it has a highly efficient business model, the downside is its shrinking sales volumes suggest it’ll need to change its strategy to succeed.
-On top of that, its projected EPS for the next year is lacking.
+Anheuser-Busch isn’t a terrible business, but it doesn’t pass our bar.
+First off, its revenue growth was weak over the last three years.
+And while Anheuser-Busch’s impressive operating margins show it has a highly efficient business model, its shrinking sales volumes suggest it’ll need to change its strategy to succeed.

-Anheuser-Busch’s EV-to-EBITDA ratio based on the next 12 months is 8.1x.
-Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
-We're pretty confident there are superior stocks to buy right now.
+Anheuser-Busch’s EV-to-EBITDA ratio based on the next 12 months is 5.4x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're pretty confident there are more exciting stocks to buy at the moment.